ebi-gene-expression-group/atlas-web-single-cell/README.md

 The script uses `docker compose run`, and control returns to your shell once the tasks have finished.

 ### Execute a single test

 Many times you will find yourself working in a specific test case or class.
 Running all tests in such cases is impractical.
 In such situations you can use
-[Gradle’s continuous build execution](https://blog.gradle.org/introducing-continuous-build).
+[Gradle's continuous build execution](https://blog.gradle.org/introducing-continuous-build).
 See the example below for e.g. `ExperimentFileLocationServiceIT.java`:

 ```bash
 docker compose \
 --env-file ./docker/dev.env \